Austin Water is committed to providing for Austin's current and future water needs in a reliable and sustainable way.

 Drought Response Stage 2 Water Use Restrictions

 The Austin area is in an extreme drought.
 This is a serious challenge our community must address.
-As your publicly owned water utility, we want to provide important information about the drought, conservation, watering restrictions, how Austin Water is working to protect your water supply and how you can be part of the effort to meet this historic challenge.
+As your publicly owned water utility, we want to provide important information about the drought, conservation, watering restrictions, how Austin Water is working to protect your water supply.

 Austin Water calculates wastewater costs based on the amount of water used during three winter billing periods.
 Read more...